DeepakRaj145/Databricks_Retail_Sales_Project/README.md

 The project provides a production-oriented foundation for building scalable retail analytics and machine learning solutions on Databricks.

-Note: users should replace the placeholder with their own token(Databricks Token) before running the notebook.
+Note: Users should replace the placeholder with their own token(Databricks Token) before running the notebook.